 - Course notes, jam packed with information to support you to be a gun beekeeper!

 Anton Vikstrom is a sustainability specialist (and a self confessed renaissance man) with over 15 years experience in urban agriculture, renewable energy, international development, energy efficiency and sustainability.
-In recent years, honey bees have crept into his list of passions and he currently keeps top bar hives and is looking to expand in numbers and types this season.
+In recent years, honey bees have crept into his list of passions and he currently keeps top bar hives and is looking to expand in numbers and types.
 Anton is one of those rare breeds with both deep theoretical knowledge and practical capabilities.
 Over the years, this has seen him work for the Alternative Technology Association, Cultivating Community and Sustainable Living Tasmania.
 At the same time he has finally honed his practical skills in everything from off-grid solar power, carpentry, landscaping, brewing beers and wines, fermenting, kite making and sewing.

-James Da Costa grew up on the NW coast of Tasmania and currently living in lovely Hobart town.
+James Da Costa grew up on the NW coast of Tasmania and currently lives in lovely Hobart town.
 He has been keeping bees on a backyard scale for the past 4 years and throughout this time has been collecting and re-homing swarms and wild colonies of honey bees.
-He currently manages around 5 hives in suburban settings, is a founding member of the Hobart City Farm and has a background in permaculture design, community engagement and small-scale food systems.
+He currently manages around 6 hives in suburban settings, is a founding member of the Hobart City Farm and has a background in permaculture design, community engagement and small-scale food systems.
 Over the past two years he has been building and sampling the workings of a few different hive designs and is interested in the effects of these designs on bee health, behaviour and how their unique designs and construction methods lend themselves to people’s diverse situations.

 We’re hosting this workshop in two venues in central Taroona, 10mts south of Hobart city.
 We’ll provide all venue details to students closer to the workshop.